 Courses offered during these sessions are similar in scope and maintain equivalent standards.
 Students may enroll concurrently at Golden West College, Orange Coast College, and Coastline Community College, in both day and evening classes as well as online classes.
 Coordination of programs by these sister institutions provides a broad range of complementary offerings.
 On-campus classes are taught anywhere from 7 a.m. to 11 p.m., Monday through Friday.
 Some Saturday classes may be offered on a limited basis.

-Application for admission is available on-line at http://www.goldenwestcollege.edu/enrollment-center/application/.
-Questions regarding admission procedures will be handled by staff in the Answer Center, the Call Center, as well as staff in the Enrollment Center, all located in the Administration Building.
+Application for admission is available online at www.goldenwestcollege.edu.
+Questions regarding admission procedures will be handled by staff in the Answer Center, the Call Center, as well as staff in Admissions & Records, all located in the Student Services Center,

 Open Enrollment Policy